Art-Sells/Arells/Build-Notes.md

 ## Arells v1

-- *See what sign in to save investments dissapearing looks like*
+- *See what sign in to save investments dissapearing looks like, then re-implement sign in*
 - *Fix toggle UI/UI issue and liquid market 1 day circle not smoothing out....*
 - *Complete submitting/submitted main UI/UX*
 - *Complete show investments/ delete investments UI*